OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Requires.md

 ### Parameters

 #### -Assembly \<Assembly path> | \<.NET assembly specification>

+> [!IMPORTANT]
+> The `-Assembly` syntax is deprecated.
+It serves no function.
+The syntax was
+> added in PowerShell 5.1 but the supporting code was never implemented.
+The
+> syntax is still accepted for backward compatibility.

 Specifies the path to the assembly DLL file or a .NET assembly name.
 The **Assembly** parameter was introduced in PowerShell 5.0.
 For more information